everestso/everestso/README.md

 the dissociated dialog gradually reorganizes.
 Internalized voices lose their authoritarian character and are absorbed back into ordinary inner dialog or reshaped by new mirrors.

+### Transformation Through Reclamation

+Importantly, this reclamation process often produces a **transformation event**, not merely a return to baseline functioning.
+Having moved through intense participation, rejection, and reintegration, the individual may develop:

+- A broader and more flexible perspective on global political and social issues
+- Reduced dependence on any single institution or ideological frame
+- An increased capacity to hold competing viewpoints simultaneously

+The experience of rupture and recovery expands perspective, enabling the individual to see beyond the boundaries of the original community of practice and to engage complex global issues with greater depth and independence.

 ---

 ## Interpretation